Branes and Representations of DAHA $C^\vee C_1$: affine braid group action on category: Branes vs Representations

 Having discussed the symmetry actions on the category, we demonstrate the explicit correspondence of objects and morphisms between the two categories under the functor \eqref{functor-explicit}.
 In this subsection, we study a brane for the polynomial representation \eqref{pol}.
 The polynomial representation, being infinite-dimensional, is naturally expected to correspond to a non-compact Lagrangian $A$-brane with infinite volume.
 Furthermore, we extend the polynomial representation from both the $D_4$ root system and a geometric perspective.
 Specifically, we relate the corresponding branes to the 24 lines in the target space $\X$, further elucidating the structure of this correspondence.

 To identify the $A$-brane associated with the polynomial representation in \eqref{pol action of xyz}, we consider the classical limit $q \to 1$.
+This procedure is justified in \cite{Gukov:2022gei} for the quantum torus algebra and for the spherical DAHA of type $A_1$.
 In this limit, the lowering operator $L_n$ becomes independent of $n$, so we denote $L^{(c)} = L_n |_{q \to 1}$.
 In the classical limit, certain operators act as scalar multiplications: \be \ee The second equation holds because the lowering operator becomes null in the classical limit $q \to 1$, as demonstrated in \eqref{lowering}.
-Geometrically, this describes the support of the brane $\brane_\bfP$, for the polynomial representation: \be \bfP=\{y=-t_1t_3 - t_1^{-1}t_3^{-1},z=-t_1t_3 x-t_1 t_4^{-1}-t_1 t_4 -t_2^{-1}t_3-t_2t_3\} \ee The configuration specifies a holomorphic embedding of the complex plane $\bC$ into the cubic surface with respect to the complex structure $J$:\footnote{To clarify, in the case of a projective cubic surface, a line corresponds to a holomorphic embedding of $\mathbb{CP}^1$.
-However, in the affine cubic surface, rather than the projective one, a line specifies a holomorphic embedding of $\bC$.} \be \bfP:\bC \hookrightarrow \X~. \ee Since the Dolbeault cohomology of a complex plane is trivial, $H^{2,0}_J(\bC) = 0$, the pull-back of the holomorphic 2-form, $\bfP^* \Omega_J$, must vanish.
-Consequently, $\bfP$ is Lagrangian with respect to the symplectic forms $\omega_I$ and $\omega_K$.
-This establishes that $\brane_\bfP$ is an $(A, B, A)$-brane associated with the polynomial representation.
+Geometrically, this describes the support of the brane $\brane_\bfP$, for the polynomial representation: \be \bfP=\{y=-t_1t_3 - t_1^{-1}t_3^{-1},z=-t_1t_3 x-t_1 t_4^{-1}-t_1 t_4 -t_2^{-1}t_3-t_2t_3\} \ee Since it is holomorphic in complex structure $J$, $\Omega_J|_\bfP=0$.
+Consequently, the brane $\brane_\bfP$ associated to the polynomial representation is an $(A, B, A)$-brane.

 From the perspective of representation theory, we can construct new polynomial representations by applying the symmetries of $\SH$ to \eqref{pol2}.
 The supports of these branes can thus be found as the images of $\bfP$ in \eqref{Brane_P} under the symmetry actions.
-This approach provides additional examples of the correspondence between non-compact $(A, B, A)$-branes and polynomial representations.
+In this way, we obtain additional examples of the correspondence between non-compact $(A, B, A)$-branes and polynomial representations.